mecid/mecid.github.io/_posts/2025-01-07-adopting-swift6-across-the-app-codebase.md

 ---
-title: Adopting Swift 6 across the app codebase.
+title: Adopting Swift 6 across the app codebase
 layout: post
 ---

-I’ve been using Swift Concurrency since its initial version, which introduced the async and await keywords to enable asynchronous work.
+I’ve been using Swift Concurrency since its initial version, which introduced the **async** and **await** keywords to enable asynchronous work.
 Over time, Swift Concurrency has become more powerful and provides robust data-race safety by allowing the Swift compiler to identify potential issues.

 However, using Swift 6 mode with all the warnings and errors it generates can be cumbersome.
 This week, I’ll share some tips and guidance that I use in my codebase to keep Swift 6 mode enabled and maximize the benefits of code safety.

 Swift 6’s compiler frequently complains about sendability because it’s the primary cause of data races.
 A data race occurs when one part of your code writes to a memory simultaneously with another part reading the same memory reference.
-In this case your app crashes with strange EXC_BAD_ACCESS error.
+In this case your app crashes with strange **EXC_BAD_ACCESS** error.

 Usually, data races occur when multiple threads share an instance of a class while one of them writes to it.
 To avoid this, I strive to minimize the use of classes in my codebase.
 Let me share some tips that help me maintain a data-race-free codebase.